sjchiass/kibbot/README.md

 ## Your cats' best friend

 The Kib Bot is a Raspberry Pi integrated into a pet food dispenser.
 It lets you operate the feeder remotely.
-It can be modified to perform other functions, like logging and authentication.
+It can be modified to perform other functions, like logging and protecting against misclicks.

 ![Inside of food dispenser](./images/inside_pi.jpg)